ChXmusuke/Accountable/README.md

 # Accountable
 A small project for basic logging of personal expenses.\
 For now it aims to feature:
-- Logging of incomes, expenses and transfer between transactions
+- Logging of incomes, expenses and transfers between accounts
-- Multiple transactions/wallets
+- Multiple accounts
-- Synthetic data about the logged transactions
+- Presentation of data about the logged transactions